The storage effect is not about bet-hedging or population stage-structure: Alternative definitions of the storage effect

-An alternative definition of the storage effect could use an \textit{invader--invader comparison} (\cite{johnson2022methods}).
-Instead of comparing an invader to residents (as in \eqref{inv res comparison}), we could compare a single focal species to itself at high versus low density.
-Using this alternative definition of the storage effect in the two species lottery model, we would find that the storage effect increases with adult survival: when going from the high-density state to the low-density state, the $EC$ covariance decreases (if there are species-specific responses to the environment) but the survival parameter is unchanged.
+An alternative definition of the storage effect could use an \textit{invader--invader comparison} (\citealp{johnson2022methods}): instead of comparing an invader to residents (as in \eqref{inv res comparison}), we could compare a single focal species to itself at high versus low density.
+Using this alternative definition of the storage effect in the two species lottery model, we would find that the storage effect increases with adult survival: when going from the high-density state to the low-density state, the $EC$ covariance decreases (assuming that there are species-specific responses to the environment) but the survival parameter --- and thus the interaction effect $\zeta_j$ --- is unchanged.

-There are problems with the invader--invader comparison that make it a poor method for defining coexistence mechanisms generally: it is not defined when the invasion growth rate is negative (a community with the focal species at high density cannot be prepared for the purpose of the comparison), and it does not necessarily capture the notion of specialization/differentiation.
-However, even if these problems did not exist, the invader--invader comparison would not validate the conventional interpretation v2.
+There are problems with the invader--invader comparison that make it a poor method for defining coexistence mechanisms generally (\citealp{johnson2022methods}).
+It is not defined when the invasion growth rate is negative, since a community with the focal species at high density cannot be prepared for the purpose of the comparison.
+Additionally, the invader--invader comparison does not necessarily capture the notion of specialization/differentiation.
+However, even if these problems could be circumvented, the invader--invader comparison would not validate the conventional interpretation v2.
 The invader--invader comparison does not say that buffering helps rare species.
 Rather, the invader--invader comparison shows that buffering helps a rare species relative to said species at high density: it is as much about self-limitation when abundant as it is about recovery when rare.